jerng/studies/aws-lambda/os-only-c/README.md

   `t4g.nano` which uses the same `graviton2` CPU as Lambda's arm64 runtime ...
   the executable binary was then `scp`-ed out before being uploaded to Lambda as a layer
-    - cross-compilation was NOT successful on Ubuntu 22.04, x86_64, via `aarch64-linux-gnu-gcc`, because I am not smart enough to finish this work
+    - **FAILURE** : cross-compilation was NOT successful on Ubuntu 22.04, x86_64, via
+      `aarch64-linux-gnu-gcc`, because I am not smart enough to finish this work

 ## Test 4

 >   custom C runtime, `bootstrap` tries to reuse resources, has a do-while loop
 - adding a `do{}while()` loop improves performance significantly
+- averaging 1ms per request, that's USD 0.29 for 10 million requests

 ```
 this C test : sending entire EVENT_DATA slug :